 35.16.2.2.1 General

-EPCS priority access shall be in a torn down state upon the completion of successful ML setup procedure (i.e., when non-AP MLD associates with an AP MLD).
+EPCS priority access shall be in a torn down state upon the completion of successful ML setup procedure (i.e., when [#19557]an EPCS non-AP MLD associates with an EPCS AP MLD).

 …

-As illustrated in Figure 35-12 (Enabling EPCS priority access), an MLD supporting EPCS priority access capability invokes EPCS priority access on demand when instructed to do so by a higher layer function.
+As illustrated in Figure 35-12 (Enabling EPCS priority access), an [#19558] EPCS MLD invokes EPCS priority access on demand when instructed to do so by a higher layer function.
 After successful invocation of EPCS priority access, both the originator and the responder shall transition EPCS priority access to the enabled state and apply the priority access treatment to EPCS traffic.
 The AP MLD or non-AP MLD may send an EPCS Priority Access Enable Request frame through an affiliated AP or affiliated non-AP STA, respectively, on any enabled link between them and, if authorized, EPCS priority access is established on all setup links and EPCS priority access treatment will be applied on all enabled links between the MLDs.

-NOTE—When a non-AP STA, which is affiliated with a non-AP MLD, is associated with an AP affiliated with an AP MLD with which the non-AP MLD has performed ML setup and the AP belongs to a multiple BSSID set, the EPCS frame exchanges are performed between the intended AP (that can correspond to a transmitted BSSID or a nontransmitted BSSID in the set) and the non-AP STA.
+NOTE—[#19309]If an EPCS non-AP MLD is associated with an EPCS AP MLD and one or more of the APs affiliated with the EPCS AP MLD belong to a multiple BSSID set, the EPCS frame exchanges are performed between the intended AP (that can correspond to a transmitted BSSID or a nontransmitted BSSID in the set) and the non-AP STA.

 …

 35.16.2.2.3 Procedures at the initiating EPCS AP MLD